Streaming enumeration on nested documents: Streaming evaluation with output-linear delay

-We say that $\enumE$ is an {\em enumeration algorithm with one-pass preprocessing} for $R$ if $\enumE$ runs in two phases such that for every input $(q, x) \in \inpAlph^* \times \inpAlph^*$: \begin{itemize} \item The first phase, called the {\em preprocessing} phase, receives as input $q$ and access $x$ through the method $\yield{x}$.
-This phase does not produce output but may prepare data structures for use in the next phase. \item The second phase, called the {\em enumeration} phase, occurs immediately after the last call to $\yield{x}$ outputs $\EOF$.
-During this phase the algorithm: (1) writes $\# \outw_1 \# \outw_2\#\cdots\#\outw_m\#$ to the output registers where \# is a distinct separator symbol not contained in $\inpAlph$, and $\outw_1,\outw_2,\ldots,\outw_m$ is an enumeration (without repetitions) of the set $\sem{q}_{R}(\inpw)$, (2) it writes the first \# as soon as the enumeration phase starts, and (3) it stops immediately after writing the last \#. \end{itemize} The purpose of separating $\enumE$’s operation into a preprocessing and enumeration phase is to be able to make an output-sensitive analysis of $\enumE$’s complexity.
-We say that $\enumE$ has update-time $f: \bbN \rightarrow \bbN$ if the number of instructions that $\enumE$ executes during two consecutive calls to $\yield{x}$ on an input $(q,\inpw)$ is at most $\cO(f(|q|))$.
-In particular, the total time of the preprocessing phase is at most $\cO(f(|q|) \cdot |\inpw|)$.
-Here we assume that the RAM can store any element of $\inpAlph$ in a single register and it can operate each register in constant time.
+We turn now to our notion of efficiency for solving a streaming enumeration problem.
+Let $f\colon\nat\to\nat$.
+We say that $\enumE$ is a {\em streaming evaluation algorithm} for $R$ with $f$-{\em update-time} if $\enumE$ operates in the following way: it receives a query $q$ and reads the stream $\Stream$ by calling the $\yield{\Stream}$ method sequentially.
+After the $n$-th call to $\yield{\Stream}$, the algorithm processes the $n$-th data symbol in two phases: \begin{itemize} \item In the first phase, called the {\em update} phase, the algorithm updates a data structure $D$ with the read symbol and the time spent is bounded by $\cO(f(\vert q \vert))$. \item The second phase, called the {\em enumeration} phase, occurs immediately after each update phase and outputs $\sem{q}_{R}(\Stream[1,n])$ using $D$.
+During this phase the algorithm: (1) writes $\# \outw_1 \# \outw_2\#\cdots\#\outw_m\#$ to the output registers where \# is a distinct separator symbol not contained in $\inpAlph$, and $\outw_1,\outw_2,\ldots,\outw_m$ is an enumeration (without repetitions) of the set $\sem{q}_{R}(\Stream[1,n])$, (2) it writes the first \# as soon as the enumeration phase starts, and (3) it stops immediately after writing the last \#. \end{itemize} The purpose of separating $\enumE$’s operation into an update and enumeration phase is to make an output-sensitive analysis of $\enumE$’s complexity.
+Moreover, from a user perspective, this separation allows running the enumeration phase without interrupting the update phase.
+That is, the user could execute the enumeration phase in a separate machine, and its running time only depends on how many outputs she wants to enumerate.